-During the short history of operation of the Information Systems Division under Central Police Services, over \$ 800,000.00 in Federal grant awards have been allocated to develop and implement the EMPIRE system.
-In keeping with the Department's objectives, this influx of Federal assistance has allowed Central Police Services to provide the community with a modern, sophisticated law enforcement information network at a minimal cost to the local taxpayer.
-The successive program phases under grant awards for the EMPIRE system were as follows:
+Since the formation of the Information Systems Division under Central Police Services over \$1,000,000 in Federal grant awards have been allocated to develop and implement the EMPIRE system.
+In keeping with the Department's objectives, additional assistance through Federal funding allowed Central Police Services to provide the community with a modern sophisticated law enforcement information network at a minimal cost to the local taxpayer.
+Successive program phases under grant awards for the EMPIRE system were as follows: